img

 Enhancing Healthcare Organization Revenues Through Accurate HCC Coding

 The CMS requires services to submit reports once per year, with corroborative records that indicate the reason for the diagnosis.
-While some HCC codes do not carry an assigned risk adjustment value, they may remain reportable.
+While some HCC risk adjustment codes do not carry an assigned risk adjustment value, they may remain reportable.

 Collating all the relevant data is essential to: